Yusuf al-Asir: Origin and pedigree

-Al-Asir traced his lineage back to the family of the Prophet Muhammad, specifically descending from Husayn ibn Ali ibn Abi Talib.
+Al-Asir traced his lineage back to the family of the Islamic prophet Muhammad, specifically descending from Husayn ibn Ali ibn Abi Talib.
 Consequently, his family is referred to as "Al-Asir al-Husayni."
 As asserted by the Beirut-based historian Dr. Hassan Hallak, the Asir family's roots can be traced back to Arab tribes, particularly the Banu Judham tribe.
 This tribe played a pivotal role in the conquests of Greater Syria, Egypt, and the Morocco during the era of Caliph Umar ibn al-Khattab.
 They were led by the companion Amr ibn al-As.
 In her master's thesis, Lebanese researcher Mona Othman Hijazi provided a comprehensive account of Al-Asir's lineage, citing the family tree preserved by his great-grandson Ahmad ibn Humaid ibn Ahmad ibn Yusuf.
 According to this record, Al-Asir's lineage can be traced as follows:

 "Yusuf ibn Abd al-Qadir ibn Muhammad ibn Mustafa ibn Abdullah ibn Uthman ibn Ali ibn Saif al-Millah al-Sayyid al-Salar al-Sinjari ibn Qutb al-Din ibn Ali ibn al-Husayn ibn Mas'ud ibn Mahmoud ibn Khalil ibn Ibrahim ibn Muhammad Abbas ibn Halim ibn Rukn al-Din ibn Ghanim ibn al-Sayyid Zaki al-Din Salem, the brother of Sayyid Muhammad Abi al-Wafa.
 His lineage connects to the Al-Wafa'iyyah through Sayyid Zaki al-Din Salem, son of Muhammad ibn Zain ibn Hasan ibn Zaid ibn Imam Ali Zayn al-Abidin ibn Imam al-Husayn ibn Amir al-Mu'minin Ali ibn Abi Talib."

 He was given the sobriquet "al-Azhari" due to his proximity to al-Azhar and his acquisition of intellectual and traditional sciences from its scholars.
 It is a widely held view that the family of al-Asir acquired this title as a result of one of their ancestors being captured by the Franks on the island of Malta.